 Currently an active program, the Flex Fund receives applications and distributes loans by the day.
-To date, 338 businesses and nonprofits have been funded, totaling $28.1 million in loans.
-Of those funded organizations, 81% have diverse ownership.
+To date, over 770 businesses and nonprofits have been funded, totaling over $65 million in loans.
+Of those funded organizations, almost 80% have diverse ownership.

 Washington’s Flex Fund has had the best conversation rate compared to similar programs in other states (like New York and California), at 1 loan funded for every 11.9 applicants – with other states closer to one loan per 18 applicants.
 This rate is a testament to our effective tactics, which has led to higher quality referrals, and ultimately, more capital in the hands of businesses that need them the most.